mariahcoleno/ImageAnnotationToolV2/hypothesis_annotator/README.md

 A Python-based tool for annotating hypotheses on images and text using a Tkinter GUI.

 ### Overview
-- Annotates hypotheses on a sample image (e.g., `ssc2019-15b-med.jpg`) with user-defined text inputs.
+- Annotates hypotheses on images (e.g., `ssc2019-15b-med.jpg`) or text with user-defined text labels.
 - Stores annotations in a SQLite database and exports to CSV.
 - Built with Python, Tkinter, Pillow, SQLite.
-- Features interactive undo/redo functionality (with limits).
+- Features interactive undo/redo for new annotations.

 ### Files
 - `hypothesis_annotator.py`: Main script with GUI for annotating hypotheses.